google/cluster-data/ClusterData2011_2.md

 ![Creative Commons CC-BY license](https://i.creativecommons.org/l/by/4.0/88x31.png) The data and trace documentation are made available under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.
-By downloading it or using it, you agree to the terms of this license.
+By downloading it or using them, you agree to the terms of this license.

 ## Downloading the trace